As the name suggests, Input Box is a function that shows an input box to the user and collects a response.

 - Type “InputBox” and enter a space and you will get a tool for the arguments you need to define.

 - Specify the “Prompt”, message that you want to show to the user.

 - Define a title for the input box, otherwise, it will show the default title.

 - Mention the text that you want to have in the input bar by default.

 And when you run this code, it will show you an input box just like the following:

 Example to use VBA Input Box in Excel

-You might be wondering that how you can use an input box in the real world.
+You might be wondering how you can use an input box in the real world.
 In the following example, I have shared a simple but powerful example.

 Sub vba_input_box() 'variable to store the count of rows.
 Dim iRow As Long 'get the count cells that are filled iRow = WorksheetFunction.CountA(Range("A:A")) 'get to the next blank cell in column A Cells(iRow + 1, 1).Select 'enter the value from the input box into the active cell ActiveCell = InputBox("What is your name?", "Enter Name") End Sub

 The above code enter’s the name in column A one after another.
-It counts the cells that are filled in the column and move to the next blank cell.
+It counts the cells that are filled in the column and moves to the next blank cell.
 After that, take the value from the input box and enter it there.